bbarr/medium/README.md

 This is jsut like ```repeat``` above, except that before it repeats, it waits for a successful ```take``` on the given channel.
 Then it passes this taken value in as the first argument, with any local state being passed as the second argument.

 See the ping/pong example above to see this in action.

+###merge(...chs)
+Creates a new channel that will receive all puts to the received channels.

 ##buffers
 ###buffers.unbuffered()